Z323323/Complex-numbers-background/README.md

   $i^{2} = i \cdot i = - 1$

-  Now before delving the multiplication; when we deal with the cartesian graph, every point mapped on it can be represented using this form:
+  When we deal with the cartesian graph, every point mapped on it can be represented using this form:

   $(x_{?}, y_{?})$